Janaprasath/UAV-Assisted-Wireless-Coverage--Clustering-Algorithms-for-Optimized-UAV-Deployment/src/K-Means Clustering/kmeans_comparison.md

 ![Number of users in each cluster determined by Modified K-Means Clustering Alogorithm:](https://github.com/Janaprasath/UAV-Assisted-Wireless-Coverage--Clustering-Algorithms-for-Optimized-UAV-Deployment/blob/main/src/K-Means%20Clustering/Modified%20K-Means%20Clustering%20Algorithm/Number%20of%20users%20in%20each%20cluster%20determined%20by%20the%20Modified%20K-Means%20Algorithm.png)

 ![Location of UAV determined by Modified K-Means Clustering Alogorithm:](https://github.com/Janaprasath/UAV-Assisted-Wireless-Coverage--Clustering-Algorithms-for-Optimized-UAV-Deployment/blob/main/src/K-Means%20Clustering/Modified%20K-Means%20Clustering%20Algorithm/Location%20of%20UAV%20determined%20by%20Modified%20K-Means%20Clustering%20Algorithm.png)

+- The proposed algorithm ensures that no cluster exceeds the predefined 100-user limit.
+Once clustering is complete, centroid values are computed to guide UAV deployment.
+By adhering to capacity constraints, this enhanced approach optimizes UAV allocation, maximizing operational efficiency and service coverage